Lando Calrissian: The Lando Calrissian Adventures

-Lando Calrissian and the Flamewind of Oseon is the second novel in the trilogy, published on 1 October 1983.
+The second novel in the trilogy, Lando Calrissian and the Flamewind of Oseon, was published on October 1, 1983.
 After selling a load of life-crystals, and accompanied by his droid Vuffi Raa, Lando attempts a career as an honest freighter captain.
-After some bad luck, he is soon nostalgic for his old trade.
-Fortunately, he is invited to a sabacc game on Oseon celebrating an event called Flamewind, but is followed by Rokur Gepta.
-After an explosion rocks the hull of the Falcon, they safely land.
-During the sabacc game, Lando is distracted by the apparent sabotage of his ship, and is assaulted.
-He comes under trial for having a weapon, illegal on the planet.
+After some bad luck, he becomes nostalgic for his old smuggling trade.
+He is invited to a sabacc game on the planet Oseon, and is followed by Rokur Gepta.
+During the game, Lando is assaulted.
+He is put on trial for carrying a weapon, which is illegal on Oseon.
 He is offered a smuggling deal as an alternative to execution.

-Lando Calrissian and the Starcave of ThonBoka is the third novel, published on 1 December 1983.
-Nearly a year after Lando and Vuffi Raa have left the Oseon system, while traveling in deep space they encounter Lehesu, a vacuum-breathing creature.
-Able to establish communication, they find out he is also on an adventure away from his home, the ThonBoka nebula.
-A month later, Lando and Raa receive word that ThonBoka is under attack from the Imperial Centrality Navy.
-Lehesu's exploration of the Centrality apparently provoked the attack on his species.
-Lando and Raa rush to assist their friend.
+The third novel, Lando Calrissian and the Starcave of ThonBoka, was published on December 1, 1983.
+Nearly a year after leaving the Oseon system, Lando and Raa encounter the vacuum-breathing creature Lehesu, who hails from the ThonBoka nebula.
+A month later, Lando and Raa receive word that ThonBoka is under attack by the Empire.
+They rush to Lehesu's aid, and engage the Imperial forces in battle.